orel-adivi/CorSys/README.md

 python -m pip install -r requirements.txt
 ```

-Then, running the synthesizer with `--help` flag gives the list of the parameters the provide:
+Then, running the synthesizer with `--help` flag gives the list of the parameters to provide:

 ```bash
 python Synthesizer.py --help